{{org_field_logo}}

 4.5 Record Keeping and Data Protection

-We ensure accurate, secure, and confidential management of service user records, staff files, and operational data.
+We ensure accurate, secure, and confidential management of service user records, staff files, and all operational data.
+Proper record-keeping and information governance are integral to good governance and safe care (as poor records can lead to unsafe care).
+Our approach includes:

 4.6 Compliance with Statutory Requirements